-Sales training is behavioral training, and behavioral training takes time.
+Sales training is behavioral training, and behavioral training like good customer service takes time.

 It isn't something you do once; it's something you do continually in order to master.

-I teach an easy but detailed sales process in my in-person and online retail sales training program, SalesRX.com.
+I teach an easy but detailed sales process in my in-person and streaming video online retail sales training program, SalesRX.com.

 But here again comes your commitment to your customers.

 Every once in awhile, I get someone telling me I can't get my crew to do the lessons.
 I think, well if you can't get them in agreement to take the lessons, how can you expect them to do much more than say what they are already comfortable saying?